tweag/topiary/docs/book/src/guides/contributing.md

-The most effective way of contributing to Topiary is by developing formatting queries for a language you are interested or invested in that is not currently represented by Topiary.
+The most effective way of contributing to Topiary is by developing formatting queries for a language you are interested or invested in that is not currently supported by Topiary.

 The other guides in this section outline the steps needed to bootstrap this process: